Sunc4127/cloud_revision/Part1 Parallel Computing.md

 	* A problem is divided into two or more sub problems.
 Each of these sub problems are solved independently and their results are combined
 	* 3 operations: split, compute and join
 	* Master-worker is like divide and conqure with master doing both split and join
-* Speculation: very complex, can't understand...
+* Speculation: do processing based on speculative values; if wrong, repeat and replace the value
 * Parametric Computation: never seen in the slides

 ### Erroneous Assumptions of Distributed Systems (Problems that hard to deal with)